Be the Change. Be a Global Volunteer in Cuba.

-Based upon your skills and interests, you’re assigned to one or more service projects – ranging from practicing conversational English with youth and adults; working in community gardens; supporting and assisting seniors; creating crafts with a local women’s cooperative; to helping with light construction and/or painting.
+Based upon your skills and interests, you’re assigned to one or more service projects – including practicing conversational English with youth and adults, working in community gardens, supporting and assisting seniors, creating crafts with a local women’s cooperative, and helping with light construction and/or painting.
 Everyone is needed; everyone can be meaningfully engaged.
 Flights into Havana are available from many U.S. airports for direct access to our on-going Havana Service Program.

 Get Started in Cuba

 Genuine development projects to help children thrive.
 Service-learning programs for families, groups, and individuals.

 “I felt renewed and grounded by the sewing group.
 As I sat with the women, I was struck by the memory of sitting with my mom and my grandmother in a similar situation as a 4-year-old.
 Feeling a kinship with all women in the broadest and most minute sense.
 The safest moments in my life.
 Thank you for the huge role you played in aligning the planets so that I may have it again.” – Cuba Volunteer Pat Graham

 Global Volunteers service programs fulfill the requirements of legal travel to Cuba under US law by general license.
 Read regulations here.
 Our programs enable you to: